Moeewe/LARGER.slicer/README.md

 5. **File → Open** → select your desired `.gh` file

-6. Allow plugins to load automatically (may take a moment on first open)

-7. Unlock custom clusters if needed: right-click any password-protected component and enter **Supersizedprinting**
+6. Unlock custom clusters if needed: right-click any password-protected component and enter **Supersizedprinting**

-**Note**: All required plugins should load automatically when opening the script for the first time.
+**Note**: Pufferfish is included with Rhino 8+ and will load automatically.
 If you encounter missing components, install them via Rhino's PackageManager.

 ## Setup